moirivilla/TikiTrainer/README.md

 # Welcome to Tiki Trainer 🏃‍♀️

-## TikiTrainer is your personalized running companion.
+## Tiki Trainer is your personalized running companion.
 This app allows you to:

 *🏆 Receive weekly workouts designed by an experienced coach.